khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp/content.md

 1. All the events that happened within itself
 2. And all events related to sending and receiving messages between processes

 To sort the list of events, we would need to determine if a particular event _happens before_ another event.
 One option would be to tag each event with DateTime of when the event occurred.
 Alternatively, one could also use Unix Timestamp, instead of DateTime, and avoid all the hassle of timezone and daylight savings time.
 But, there is no guarantee that time runs the same in all the distributed processes.
-Time synchronisation with NTP have accuracy level within tens of milliseconds, assuming the network is good and polled within 36 hours [1].
-Another risk would be _Leap Second_ and the documented problems arising from it [2]
+Time synchronisation with NTP have an accuracy level within tens of milliseconds, assuming the network is good and polled within 36 hours[^1].
+Another risk would be _Leap Second_ and the documented problems arising from it[^2].

 DateTime and Unix Timestamp are considered as _Physical Clocks_.
 Alternative to them are _Logical Clock_ and we are going to implement one of such clock called Lamport Timestamp (or Lamport’s Logical Clock).
-The implementation is heavily inspired by the famous paper by Leslie Lamport, titled “Time, Clocks, and the Ordering of Events in a Distributed System” [3].
+The implementation is heavily inspired by the famous paper by Leslie Lamport, titled “Time, Clocks, and the Ordering of Events in a Distributed System”[^3].
 Anytime _clock_ is mentioned after this, it will refer to _Logical Clock_.
+Below are a few definitions that has been extracted from the paper.

 ## Definition (DEF)

-1. If `a` and `b` are events in the same process and `a` happens before `b`, then `a -> b` .
+1. If `a` and `b` are events in the same process and `a` happens before `b`, then `a -> b`.
 The `->` means _happens before_.
 2. If `a` is the sending of a message by one process and `b` is the receipt of the same message by another process, then `a -> b`.
 3. If `a -> b` and `b -> c` then `a -> c`.
 This means the ordering of the events are transitive.
-4. Two distinct events `a` and `b` are said to be concurrent if  `a -/-> b` and `b -/-> a`.
+4. Two distinct events `a` and `b` are said to be concurrent if `a -/> b` and `b -/> a`.
 This would happen if `a` and `b` happens in separate processes and there were no messages sent or received among the two processes between event `a` and `b`.

 ## Distributed events between processes

 The logical clock can be implemented simply as a counter.
-In order to view which clock belongs to which process, we’ll create a `Clock` struct with a `timestamp` field to act as a counter and a `process_name` to identify the process it belongs to.
+To view which clock belongs to which process, we’ll create a `Clock` struct with a `timestamp` field to act as a counter and a `process_name` to identify the process it belongs to.
 For convenience, the code below also includes two functions for interfacing with the `Clock`:

 1. `increment` which returns a new `Clock` with an incremented timestamp
 2. `timestamp` to return the timestamp value of a `Clock`